 It’s time for Lehigh’s annual doctor appointments.

-Iiona Scully, a third-year doctoral candidate who earned an undergraduate degree at Elmira College in 2011 and a master’s degree at Towson University in 2014, said she feels Lehigh is different from other institutions within its doctorate program, particularly when it came to size.
+Iiona Scully, a third-year doctoral student who earned an undergraduate degree at Elmira College in 2011 and a master’s degree at Towson University in 2014, said she feels Lehigh is different from other institutions within its doctorate program, particularly when it came to size.